Kavishka6558/LessTaxi/README.md

 - Change colors and fonts in `styles.css`.
 - Add or remove travel cards and pricing options in `Hero.html`.
 - Extend JavaScript features in `script.js` as needed.

+## License
+This template is provided for personal and educational use.
+Commercial use requires permission.